web-work-tools/minimal-mistakes/_posts/2019-07-04-didecentral-contributors-guide-minimal-mistakes.md

 ### CSS - Stylesheets

 At the moment, I'm quite CSS agnostic.
 One thing at a time..
-However, if you wanted to add a little style to the page, I might not complain.
+However, if you wanted to add a little style to the page, the community might appreciate that.
 This is how the sytlesheets are named \ organized.

 * [mmistakes.github.io/minimal-mistakes/docs/stylesheets/](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/)
 The theme’s assets/css/main.css file is built from several SCSS partials located in _sass/ and is structured as follows: